IJEA Bylaws

 Section 5.
 Positions

-5.01: The Adviser Helpline Coordinator shall be responsible for fielding all requests for assistance from Illinois advisers regarding legal and/or ethical challenges said advisers may face, helping to facilitate assistance for the adviser and his/her program from the Student Press Law Center and/or Journalism Education Association Student Press Rights Commission as necessary.
-The email address of the Adviser Helpline Coordinator will be added to the list of recipients of all Adviser Helpline submissions from the IJEA website.
-Other recipients will include the JEA state director, IJEA executive director and IJEA contest committee chair.
-The coordinator will report to the President and prepare a report for all regular Board meetings.
+5.01: The IJEA President, the Executive Director and the IJEA Contest Committee Chair, as well as the JEA State Director, shall field all requests for assistance from Illinois advisers regarding legal and/or ethical challenges said advisers may face, helping to facilitate assistance for the adviser and his/her program from the Student Press Law Center and/or Journalism Education Association Student Press Rights Commission as necessary.
+The Executive Director shall prepare a report for each regular board meeting.

 5.02: The Liaison to the IHSA journalism advisory committee shall be responsible for attending the annual IHSA journalism advisory committee meeting in May at IHSA headquarters and will report the minutes of that meeting to the IJEA Board at its summer meeting.